chaoss/wg-evolution/metrics/Code_Changes_Lines.md

 * Volume of coding activity:

   Although code changes can be a proxy to the coding activity of a project, not all changes are the same.
-Consudering the aggregated number of lines touched in all changes gives a complementary idea of how large the changes are, and in general, how large is the volume of coding activity.
+Considering the aggregated number of lines touched in all changes gives a complementary idea of how large the changes are, and in general, how large is the volume of coding activity.